 • Not as heat resistant as other natural stones, due to the resin in quartz countertops

-• Quartz costs more than other engineered countertop materials, due to its appearance and exceptional durability.
+• Costs more than other engineered countertop materials

-Butcherblock countertops are best-loved for their appearance and their longevity.
+Butcher block countertops are well-loved for their appearance and their longevity.
 When properly cared for, a butcher block counter can last for quite some time.
 Small dings and scratches are easily mended with the swipe of an oiled rag.
 Butcher block counters are also well known for being the easiest to install yourself.

 While butcher block countertops are a beautiful option, they aren’t without their negatives.
-Primarily, wood is very prone to water damage, which can be problematic in a kitchen.
-Wood counters around your sink can be problematic, even if you keep up on regular staining.
-What’s more, butcherblock countertops are a big investment, especially considering how much work they take to keep up.
-Finally, wood is porous.
+Wood is very prone to water damage, which can be problematic in a kitchen.
+Wood counters around your sink can be problematic, even if you keep up with regular staining.
+Wood is also porous.
 If it’s not sealed regularly, it can harbor germs from food in the kitchen.

 • Long-lasting, durable material